jonimoas/cmssimple/README.md

 In order to run the application, you can either use the example docker-compose file, or set the variables manually.

-CMS variables:
+Variables:

       HOST: the location of the site
       NAME: the name of the site
       ADMIN_PASSWORD: the password for making changes using the editor
-      PORT: the port that the site will be hosted (hardcoded to 8023 in dockerfile)
+      MAIN_PORT: the port that the site will be hosted (hardcoded to 8023 in dockerfile)
+      NEW_PORT: the port that is seen from the outside, if forwarding has been applied.
+Else the same as main.

+the editor can be acessed on the /editor endpoint of your host

-the editor can be used to add a logo and a color scheme, and then the user can start adding and sorting pages at will, also adding new rest api calls, using the text editor and code editors.
+the editor can then be used to add a logo and a color scheme, and then the user can start adding and sorting pages at will, also adding new rest api calls, using the text editor and code editors.

 NOTES during deployment.